KSTP-TV: Subchannels

-The digital signal of KSTP-TV contains three subchannels, while KSTC-TV's signal contains four.
+The signal of KSTP-TV contains four subchannels, while KSTC-TV's signal contains five.
+KSTP hosts the ATSC 1.0 signal of CW affiliate WUCW (channel 23) through an agreement with Sinclair Broadcast Group.
 Through the use of virtual channels, KSTC-TV's subchannels are associated with channel 5.

 Analog-to-digital conversion

 KSTP-TV signed on its digital television signal in 1999.
-The station shut down its analog signal, over VHF channel 5, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station moved its digital signal from its pre-transition UHF channel 50 to channel 35.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 5.
+The station ended regular programming on its analog signal, over VHF channel 5, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station moved its digital signal from its pre-transition UHF channel 50 to channel 35, using virtual channel 5.

 The station participated in the "Analog Nightlight" program until its analog transmitter was turned off for good on July 12, 2009.

 Satellite stations and translators

 Satellites

 KSTP-TV operates two satellite stations northwest of the Twin Cities area.
-These two stations carry KSTP on their DT1 signal, KSTC on DT2, and MeTV on DT3, leaving the other three subchannel services exclusive to the Twin Cities.
+These two stations carry KSTP on their DT1 signal, KSTC on DT2, and MeTV on DT3, leaving the other four subchannel services exclusive to the Twin Cities.

 KSAX's schedule was virtually identical to that of KSTP-TV, though it aired separate identifications and commercials.
 It also placed local inserts into KSTP's weeknight broadcasts.
 KRWF was a full-time repeater of KSAX.
 Expanding their operations in 1999, the stations hired their first meteorologist.
 This continued in 2004 with the launch of a half-hour high school sports highlight show.
 The stations have won numerous broadcast journalism awards from various broadcaster associations.
 On June 25, 2012, Hubbard Broadcasting shut down KSAX/KRWF's local operations, converting the two stations into full-time satellites of KSTP-TV outside of occasional local advertising and community calendar notices.

 Translators

-In addition, KSTP-TV's signal is further extended by way of twelve translators in central and southern Minnesota:
+In addition, KSTP-TV's signal is further extended by way of twelve translators in central and southern Minnesota.
+Seven of them nominally repeat KSAX and are part of that station's license.